-Vishing & Telephone Scams
+Vishing, Telephone Scams

-Phone scams, or vishing, are when a fraudster calls pretending to be your bank or another trusted organisation.
-Nowadays with AI technology, your voice can be mimicked by deep fake technique to create different conversations by capturing your voice of 5 seconds.
+Phone scams, or vishing, are when a fraudster calls pretending to be your bank or another trusted organization.
+Nowadays with Artificial intelligence ("Al") technology (e.g. Deepfake), image can be synthesized to create falsified videos.
+Besides, Deepfake has extended its application to sounds in which your voice can be mimicked by deep fake technique to create different conversations by capturing your voice of 5 seconds.
+With deepfake images and sound, one can fabricate videos that never exist.
 Fraudsters can even make their call appear to come from a number you know and trust or impersonate the voice of someone you know to direct your company to transfer money to a third person bank account.
 This is known as Phone Number Spoofing.